 Trees for the Troops

-The war in Iraq and Afghanistan has not ended and the American Military still has forces in both countries as well as others in the Middle East.
-It has been 14 years since the mystery woman came into Dees' back in 2004 and asked Tom Sr. if he could get a Christmas tree sent to her son, who had just been sent over to a very dangerous part of the world.
-It has been 14 years since our great customer Jim Adelis, whose own son was soon to be sent to the war zone, was told of the mystery lady.
+It has been 15 years since the mystery woman came into Dees' back in 2003 and asked Tom Sr. if he could get a Christmas tree sent to her son, who had just been sent over to a very dangerous part of the world.
+It has been 15 years since our great customer Jim Adelis, whose own son was soon to be sent to the war zone, was told of the mystery lady.
 Luckily for us, he and his company Adelis International Security, based out of JFK, knew Cathy O'Reilly and the team at DHL Logistics and Freight Company.

 After that conversation, Jim contacted Cathy O'Reilly of DHL and the ball started rolling.
 He called us back the next day and asked Tom Sr. how many trees he could send over.
 The number was 75 balsam fir Christmas Trees from our farm in Maine.
 I can still remember the first night I met Cathy O'Reilly and Maureen Cori.
 I laughed at the cardboard boxes they brought to put the trees in.
-They were a 5 foot high 8 inch square box.
-I though there was no way we were going to get these trees into them.
+They were a 5-foot high 8-inch square box.
+I thought there was no way we were going to get these trees into them.
 Sure enough, they fit and off they went to the war zone.
 A week or so later, we got another call from Jim.
-He said the trees were a huge hit with the men and women serving, and asked if we had anymore that we could send.
-So we gave another 75.
+He said the trees were a huge hit with the men and women serving and asked if we had any more that we could send.
+So we have another 75.
 The rest is history.
-14 years have passed and over 6000 plus Christmas trees and countless items have been donated from far too many people to mention--and you have an amazing story of a community coming together doing something positive for the men and women who serve the people of the United States.
+15 years have passed and over 6000 plus Christmas trees and countless items have been donated from far too many people to mention--and you have an amazing story of a community coming together doing something positive for the men and women who serve the people of the United States.

 It isn't just us at The Dees' Nursery and DHL or Adelis International Security that do this every year.
 To try and mention all who have participated in this great event year in and year out would take days, but a few who have stood out over the years need to be mentioned: